SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 selection of instruments, or
 [display a single payment instrument][instrument-mode].

-To become WCAG compliant, we have re-worked our payment UI.
+To meet accessability requirements, we have re-worked our payment UI.
 Click here to [learn more about WCAG and the changes we have done][wcag-presentation].
 The payment UI can be displayed as a redirect integration, where the payer is redirected to a page hosted by us, or seamless view, where the payment UI is embedded in an iframe in your shop.
 It is developed to be mobile first, but